moisesarrona/brisapp/README.md

 # BrisApp 💙
 ### Web aplication for Mije

-This web application automate processes in "Enjoy", register employees, customers, and register entries outputs the products and other functions very important, monitor the parties, and see in a calendar...
+This web application automate processes in "Enjoy", register employees, customers, and register entries outputs the products and other functions very important, monitor the parties, and see in a calendar.
+Let's go!

 ### Technologies 💻
 - Laravel 8*